isaacLepley/Alimus-Public/fear-and-sanity.md

 Despite all the terrors that threaten the residents of Alimus, hope and happiness exist in abundance as well.
 Characters have various **favorites** that will give them particular benefits depending on its type.

-### Favorite Location and Person
+### Favorite Deity, Location and Person

-Once per week, spending a short rest at your favorite location or with your favorite person will allow you to make a sanity check to remove one stress.
+Spending a short rest under any of the following conditions will allow you to make a sanity check to remove one stress.
+Each condition can only be used to attempt to remove stress once per week.
+- At your favorite location
+- With your favorite person
+- In reverence to your favorite deity (can be at a temple or by worshipping in a fitting manner)

 ### Favorite Event